MP 40x10.4/5.5x5 / N38 - neodymium magnet

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Possible danger associated with microscopic parts of magnets are risky, in case of ingestion, which is crucial in the context of child safety.
-It's also worth noting that miniscule components of these magnets are able to be problematic in medical diagnosis in case of swallowing.
+- Possible danger associated with microscopic parts of magnets can be dangerous, if swallowed, which becomes significant in the context of children's health.
+It's also worth noting that miniscule components of these devices have the potential to hinder the diagnostic process when they are in the body.

 Dust and powder from neodymium magnets are flammable.